ieder1357/InspireHEP-Network-Analysis/README.md

 2. network_analysis_part2.ipynb: Here I try to answer the question: Is a paper's PageRank strongly correlated with its total number of citations?
 Same for authors.

-3. network_analysis_part3.ipynb: Simple application of PR as a metric, by using it to recommend a hiring decision, i.e. if we were go hire a physicist today as a tenure-track faculty can we come up with a recommendation?
+3. network_analysis_part3.ipynb: Simple application of PR as a metric, by using it to recommend a hiring decision, i.e. if we were to hire a scientist today as a tenure-track faculty, can we come up with a recommendation?

 I'll keep writing questions as I come up with them.
 Hopefully I'll come back here and give answers to these questions too ;)